-I am getting a mortgage offer from Lloyds.
-I would like to retain the legal services of a Licensed Conveyancer in Calcot and Tilehurst.
-Does the Lloyds Conveyancing panel include conveyancers regulated by the CLC?
+I am hoping to receive a mortgage with Santander.
+I intend to employ the services of a Licensed Conveyancer in Calcot and Tilehurst.
+Does the Santander Conveyancing panel include Licensed Conveyancers?

-The Lloyds conveyancing panel is, like many other lenders, represented by the CML or BSA, open to Licensed Conveyancers regulated by the CLC.
+The Santander approved solicitor list is, like many other lenders, associated to the CML or Building Society Association, open to Licensed Conveyancers regulated by the Council of Licensed Conveyancers.

 I am about to put a bid on a leasehold flat in Calcot and Tilehurst.
 The property agents assure me that it is normal for flats in Calcot and Tilehurst to have less than 75 years left on the lease.
 I am expecting a loan with Virgin.
 Is this going to be acceptable if the lease has 70 years unexpired.

 Most leasehold conveyancing experts should be able to deal with a lease extension. if you are getting a mortgage then your lender may insist that the lease be extended before competition.
 Virgin have specific requirements as set out in the UK Finance Lenders’ Handbook in relation to minimum unexpired lease terms.
 As of 15/4/2019 the requirements read as follows :

 I decided to have a survey carried out on a property in Calcot and Tilehurst ahead of instructing lawyers.
 I have been told that there is a flying freehold aspect to the property.
 My surveyor has said that some lenders may not give a mortgage on such a premises.

 It varies from the lender to lender.
 Lloyds has different instructions for example to Nationwide.
 Should you wish to telephone us we can check via the appropriate lender.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Calcot and Tilehurst.
 Conveyancing may be slightly more expensive based on your lender's requirements.